Keyboard shortcuts

 Layered Verification

-4. Integration Tests: Verifies end-to-end correctness
+4. Integration Tests: End-to-end scenarios

-5. Unit Tests: Tests individual functions
+5. Unit Tests: Per-function tests

 Test Types